Sowbaranika1111/Experiences-Project/Readme.md

 ## Key Features

-**Video Capturing and Uploading:** Users can capture a video through their mobile camera or upload one from their gallery.
+- **Video Capturing and Uploading:** Users can capture a video through their mobile camera or upload one from their gallery.
+- **Experience Categories:**
-**Experience Categories:** Users can select the category of their experience from a list of options.
+  - Users can select the category of their experience from a list of options.
-On clicking the categories , the experiences of that catogory are listed out.
+  - On clicking the categories , the experiences of that catogory are listed out.
-**Experience Description:** Users can provide a description of their experience in a few lines.
+- **Experience Description:** Users can provide a description of their experience in a few lines.
-**Recent Experiences:** The most recent experiences shared are displayed on the front page.
+- **Recent Experiences:** The most recent experiences shared are displayed on the front page.
-Favorites: Users can save their favorite experiences on a dedicated "Favorites" page.
+- **Favorites**: Users can save their favorite experiences on a dedicated "Favorites" page.

 ## Screenshots